-A person returning to their positions with the Board from a leave of absence as President of the Union at the end of the term of leave shall be returned to the position held prior to the leave as President, where such position still exists.
-Where such position does not exist, the District shall offer the person returning from the leave available positions within the District comparable to the position held by the President prior to the commencement of leave.
+A person returning to their positions with the Board from a leave of absence as President and Vice President of the Union at the end of the term of leave shall be returned to the position held prior to the leave as President and Vice President, where such position still exists.
+Where such position does not exist, the District shall offer the person returning from the leave available positions within the District comparable to the position held by the President and Vice President prior to the commencement of leave.

-If the President vacates the position of President before the one year leave expires, they will be returned to their position previously held with the Employer where practicable.
+If the President or Vice President vacates their position before the one year leave expires, they will be returned to their position previously held with the Employer where practicable.
 If not practicable, the employee will be offered a comparable position for the duration of the leave.

-For the purpose of sick leave entitlement, the President shall be deemed to be in the employ of the Board and Article 16 shall apply, subject to the following:
+For the purpose of sick leave entitlement, the President and Vice President shall be deemed to be in the employ of the Board and Article 16 shall apply, subject to the following: The President and Vice President shall accumulate sick leave during the leave of absence.